 Some prime lenders have made significant progress in reaching underserved communities.
 A recent report for the Treasury Department showed that banks and thrifts increased the share of their mortgage originations to low-income borrowers and borrowers in low-income communities from 25 percent in 1993 to 28 percent in 1998.
-However, as the evidence in this report suggests, there are many Atlanta neighborhoods that could benefit from increased competition from prime lenders in the home refinancing market.
+However, as the evidence in this report suggests, there are many Los Angeles neighborhoods that could benefit from increased competition from lenders in the home refinancing market.
 Such increased competition would give borrowers in these communities alternative options to lenders that may engage in abusive lending practices.

 The first step to ensuring that subprime lending enhances the economic health of the borrowers' families without exposing them to predatory practices is to learn more about how and where it operates in America.
-To further understand geographic disparities, HUD has analyzed the problem nationwide and has now taken a look at the data on subprime lending in Atlanta.
+To further understand geographic disparities, HUD has analyzed the problem nationwide and has now taken a look at the data on subprime lending in Los Angeles.

-THE FINDINGS FOR ATLANTA
+THE FINDINGS FOR LOS ANGELES

 In general, the analysis shows that subprime lending is more prevalent in lower-income and minority neighborhoods than in higher-income and white neighborhoods.
 This likely indicates that because of their lower incomes, lenders may consider these borrowers to be a higher credit risk, and these borrowers may therefore be less likely to qualify for prime loans.
-However, a lack of competition from prime lenders in these markets to find creditworthy borrowers may increase the chances that borrowers are exposed to the predatory practices of a subset of subprime lenders.
-There is also evidence suggesting that after controlling for income, predominantly black neighborhoods may be comparatively underserved by prime lenders.
+However, a lack of competition from lenders in these markets to find creditworthy borrowers may increase the chances that borrowers are exposed to the predatory practices of a subset of subprime lenders.
+There is also evidence suggesting that after controlling for income, black borrowers and their neighborhoods may be comparatively underserved by prime lenders.

 The importance of subprime lending to minorities and low-income Americans, which is documented in what follows, demonstrates how important it is to these communities that subprime lending not include any lenders engaging in predatory practices.